Ukraine crisis timeline

 16-23 January: Parliament passes restrictive anti-protest laws, Days later two people die of gunshot wounds as clashes turn deadly for first time.
 Third death reported as the body of high-profile activist Yuriy Verbytsky is found.
 Protesters begin storming regional government offices in western Ukraine.

-17 December: Russian President Vladimir Putin throws President Yanukovych an economic lifeline, agreeing to buy $15bn of Ukrainian debt and reduce the price of Russian gas supplies by about a third.
+17 December: Vladimir Putin throws President Yanukovych an economic lifeline, agreeing to buy $15bn of Ukrainian debt and reduce the price of Russian gas supplies by about a third.

 Early December: Protesters occupy Kiev city hall and Independence Square in dramatic style, turning it into a tent city.
 Biggest demonstration yet sees 800,000 people attend demonstration in Kiev.

-21 November: President Yanukovych's cabinet abandons an agreement on closer trade ties with EU, instead seeks closer co-operation with Russia.
+21 November: President Yanukovych's cabinet abandons an agreement on closer trade ties with EU, instead seeking closer co-operation with Russia.
 Ukrainian MPs also reject a bill to allow Yulia Tymoshenko to leave the country.
-Small protests start and comparisons with Orange Revolution begin.
+Small protests start and comparisons with the Orange Revolution begin.